Eugen Varga: Post-War Controversy

-In 1946, Varga published The Economic Transformation of Capitalism at the End of the Second World War, in which he argued that during the war, western governments had accumulated great power over the management of capitalist economies, which brought them closer to socialist economies and more likely to last.
-He was praised by Kremlin watchers in the west as a 'person with a Western orientation' and a 'defender' of the Marshall Plan, but "these implications were highly distasteful to Soviet conservatives" who believed that capitalism was heading for an extreme and possibly terminal crisis.
-During a closed meeting of economists called by USSR Academy of Sciences and Moscow University, in May 1947, "Varga was attacked for his writings by most, if not all, of the participants."
+In 1946, Varga published The Economic Transformation of Capitalism at the End of the Second World War, in which he argued that during the war, Western governments had accumulated great power over the management of capitalist economies, which brought them closer to socialist economies and made them more likely to last.
+He was praised by Kremlin watchers in the West as a "person with a Western orientation" and a "defender" of the Marshall Plan, but "these implications were highly distasteful to Soviet conservatives" who believed that capitalism was heading for an extreme and possibly terminal crisis.
+During a closed meeting of economists called by the USSR Academy of Sciences and Moscow University, in May 1947, "Varga was attacked for his writings by most, if not all, of the participants."

-He was also attacked by Nikolai Voznesensky, then a powerful figure as Chairman of Gosplan and a member of the Politburo, who wrote a book in which he accused 'certain theoreticians' of having 'empty opinions which deserve no consideration'.
+He was also attacked by Nikolai Voznesensky, then an influential figure as chairman of Gosplan and a member of the Politburo of the Communist Party of the Soviet Union, who wrote a book in which he accused "certain theoreticians" of having "empty opinions which deserve no consideration".
 Varga's book was condemned at a meeting of economists and political experts in May 1947, and the institute he headed was closed and subsumed into Gosplan.
-Though he remained a leading academic economist, his prestige had diminished - in the second edition of the Great Soviet Encyclopedia he was qualified as a "bourgeois economist" - but the fact that he was not dismissed or arrested implies that he had powerful protectors.
+Although he remained a leading academic economist, his prestige had diminished—in the second edition of the Great Soviet Encyclopedia he was qualified as a "bourgeois economist"—but the fact that he was not dismissed or arrested implies that he had powerful protectors.
 In March 1949, Voznesensky was arrested, and two days later, on 15 March, Varga published a self-critical letter in Pravda.

 Years after Stalin

-After Stalin's death in 1953, he reappeared on the scene.
-In February 1956, he wrote the article in Pravda that rehabilitated Bela Kun.
-But the new men in power in the Kremlin believing in the virtues of peaceful co-existence were not interested in Varga's predictions of the outbreak of a "necessary" economic crisis in the United States.
+After Stalin's death in 1953, Varga reappeared on the scene.
+In February 1956, he wrote an article in Pravda that rehabilitated Béla Kun.
+The new leaders in the Kremlin, believing in the virtues of peaceful co-existence, were not interested in Varga's predictions of the outbreak of a "necessary" economic crisis in the United States.
 After his death, his selected works in three volumes were published in the Soviet Union, Hungary, and East Germany.

 Varga never returned to living in his native Hungary.
-Because he was very close to Mátyás Rákosi, he was several times invited as an economic advisor to Hungary.
-In this period (1945-1950) he had specialized in economic planning, pricing and monetary reforms, i.e. reforms the Hungarian Communists now in power were carrying out.
-After the fall of Rákosi caused by the Hungarian Revolution of 1956 and the take-over by the Kádár team, Varga's advisory work was not appreciated anymore.
+Because he was very close to Mátyás Rákosi, he was invited as an economic advisor to Hungary several times.
+In this period (1945–1950), he had specialized in economic planning, pricing, and monetary reforms (i.e., reforms that the Hungarian Communists, now in power, were carrying out).
+After the fall of Rákosi caused by the Hungarian Revolution of 1956 and the takeover by the Kádár team, Varga's advisory work was no longer fashionable.